 Accommodation Options in Mount Assiniboine Provincial Park

 Lake Magog is the one campsite in the core area of Assiniboine Provincial Park.
 It is the most popular option to spend the night as it is the most abundant.
-Reservations here cost $10 per camper a night but require booking well in advance as they sell out every season.
+Reservations here cost $10 per camper per night, plus the online booking fee but require booking well in advance as they sell out every season.
 You can book campsites on the BC parks camp reservation website discovercamping.ca or via phone (1-800-689-9025).

 It could also serve as an alternative if you fail to secure a reservation in the core area but will require an easy day hike in and out.
 There are bear bins, a water source, and a long drop toilet at all of the campsites.